-Malware is spread by means other than Internet-connected devices, such as USB flash drives and infected software on other types of media.
+Malware is spread by means other than internet-connected devices, such as by USB flash drives and infected software on other types of media.
 Unfortunately, it's common for employees to experience security apathy, where they assume someone else is responsible for security and is taking care of it.

 Endpoint antimalware protection scenario No. 3: Large organizations

-Large organizations and enterprises have the biggest budgets and largest IT security staffs.
-But they also have thousands of computers and devices, any of which may present an attack surface.
+Large organizations and enterprises have the biggest budgets and largest IT security teams.
+But they also have thousands of computers and devices, any of which may present an enormous attack surface.

 Even the supply chain can present considerable risk to an organization.
 Today's large enterprises may have tens or hundreds of business partners that are connected to its networks, making the organization's data the partner's data as well.
 This is especially important for businesses that must be compliant with regulations and standards.